rikkitomikoehrhart/SchoolRegistrationSystem/README.md

 - A web application for a school registration system that allows students to register for courses and view their schedules -- this is my final project for my Beginner Web Programming Class, Spring 2024.

+I have used html, css, javascript, and a little PHP.
+I have housed the student informaiton (id, name, password, classes, etc.) and the course information (subject, name, description, availablity, etc.) into two Google Sheets.
+This program pulls the data from the sheets to use in the application.

 ---
 # Table of Contents